 Select the SSID (network identifier) that is being used by your wireless network.
 To select an SSID, press ENTER on the remote control while the SSID window is highlighted.
 Use the up arrow and down arrow buttons on the remote control to navigate through the list.
 Once you've highlighted the correct SSID, press ENTER on the remote control.
 Press the down arrow on the remote control to navigate to the Next button.

-The Rescan button will refresh the list of available networks.
-Use the left arrow and right arrow to navigate from the Next button to the Rescan button.
 If you cannot locate the SSID, select <Manually Enter SSID> and you will be able to enter it on the next screen.

 Current Wireless Settings